-Council's submission requested an 8 m tower setback be applied to all street frontages, particularly along Elizabeth Street to minimise overshadowing to Martin Place.
+Council's submission requested an 8 m tower setback be applied to the Elizabeth Street and Castlereagh Street frontage of the site.
 Council considered an 8 m tower setback would allow the building to integrate better with the character of Central Sydney and Martin Place.
-The Department notes Council's request relates to controls in the Sydney DCP, which require a minimum weighted average setback of tower setback 8 m, envisaging a conventional tower form above a podium.